-We would also like to thank the OCGC staff for their hard work, and the members of the Board of Directors for their advice and oversight during the fiscal year.
-We look forward to working with both staff and the Board in 2015-16.
+We would also like to thank the OCGC staff for their ongoing effort and commitment to OCGC's success, as well as the members of the Board of Directors for their advice and oversight during the fiscal year.
+We look forward to working with both staff and the Board in 2016-17.